diego-chacon16/crime-data-analysis/README.md

 ## Objective

 #### Analyze the data and draw conclusions on the distribution and nature of crime in Montreal City.
-In your analysis, include maps that visualize the location of different incidents globally and in relation to police districts.

 ## Insights to Gather